-23-yr-old Chennai techie Subhasri killed after AIADMK banner falls on her
+23-yr-old Chennai techie Subhasree killed after AIADMK banner falls on her

 The Noida police said the incident took place on September 8 evening in Ghaziabad and the traffic police personnel involved were from that district.

 The deceased worked at a software company.
-The man, a diabetic, was in his car with his elderly parents when the traffic policemen intercepted him for checking near the CISF Cut
+The man, a diabetic, was in his car with his elderly parents when the traffic policemen intercepted him for checking near the CISF Cut.